alemdomarco/odin/readme.md

 ## Main ideia long story short

-The main goal is getting microservices data using a reverse proxy as data source nginx in our case,
+The main goal is getting microservices data using a reverse proxy as data source, nginx in our case.

-## Folder micro contains some micro services for test purposes only

 ## Nginx configuration